angular-gantt/angular-gantt/README.md

-# Gantt chart for Angular.js
+# angular-gantt, a gantt chart directive for AngularJS
-A Gantt chart directive for Angular.js without any other dependencies.
+A gantt chart directive for AngularJS without any other dependencies.

 ####<a href="http://schweigi.github.io/angular-gantt/index.html" target="_blank">Stable version demo</a>